-We now have over 130 children attending the ministry five days a week.
+We now have over 180 students attending the ministry five days a week.
 The children's program has its own building and facilities.
 This allows us to provide care in many areas.
 Meals are provided to the children on a daily basis.
 They also receive classes with suitable educational materials and activities, medical attention, structure, and most importantly, lots of love.
-The families we serve are very poor.
+The families we serve come from extreme poverty.
 The majority of them live in one or two room wooden homes on the hillside outskirts of the capital city where the ministry is located.
 Many of the families do not have access to basic services such as running water.
 The majority of our children are from homes where the mother or father is single or unwed, and some children live with their grandparents.

 We have a thriving youth program for our children to move into once they reach seventh grade.
 This program provides scholarships, discipleship classes, and lots of encouragement to enable these young people to continue their education and finish high school.
-Property has been purchased and plans are currently being made to build a Youth Technical Training Center for the youth program.
+Property has been purchased, plans have been made, and we are in the fundraising to be able to build a Youth Career & Training Center for the youth program.

 Nueva Esperanza has also expanded to have a "Team House Ministry".
-The team house property can host over 20 team members.
-Our hope is to allow a comfortable place to stay for supporters and others willing to spend a week ministering to the children, youth, and families of Nueva Esperanza.
+The team house property can host over 30 team members.
+Our hope is to provide a comfortable place to stay for supporters and others willing to spend a week ministering to the children, youth, and families of Nueva Esperanza.